MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

+**SKAL SKRIVES OM**
 When we load the config file the hyperparameters of the model is set to the values provided in the file.
 Hence one can easily see which parameters are used to train.
 However, when conducting experiments it is important to track which parameters are used.
 By ensuring commits between changes in config file we make sure that experiments are logged in the git commit history.
 In order to reproduce the experiments we included a seed in the configuration file.
 Hereby we ensure that the exact same results are obtained when training a model with a specific set of hyperparameters.
 Furthermore we created docker images, which ensures that our models can be run on all computers.
 By running multiple experiments in W&B we ensure that hyperparameters are kept in W&B.

 ### Question 14